-Homemade gifts are some of the best gifts I give.
+Homemade gifts are some of the best gifts I give (or receive).
 It makes the gift so much more personal and who doesn’t like to receive a homemade gift?
 Being the frugal gal that I am, I searched the web to find some of the best gifts to make.
 One way I save money on my sewing, crafting, and scrapbooking supplies is to shop on Amazon.com.
 You’d be amazed by some of the great deals you can score there!
+You can also find some gifts that are cheap and easily personalized online, such as birthday ecards that sing and dance!

-Homemade Cookies- 1.
-Make a batch of your favorite homemade cookies and use kitchen gift labels to make them personal!
+Homemade Cookies– 1.
+Make a batch of your favorite homemade cookies.
+My personal favorite are homemade gingerbread, but chocolate chip are good too!
 I set aside one weekend and make all my kitchen gifts in one batch and let all the kids pitch in to help.

 Personalized Gift – 2.
 I like to give personalized ornaments as gifts to everyone on my gift list.
 I can make a new ornament for each year so I never run out of ideas for gifts.